OpenStackOnRaPi/ostackinstall/README.md

   * Power on RPis

-  * Management host: activate the virtual environment of your Kolla-Ansible installation and resume OpenStack operation by executing:
+  * On the management host: activate the virtual environment of your Kolla-Ansible installation and resume OpenStack operation by executing:
     ```
     kolla-ansible deploy-containers -i multinode
     ```